Mikeprog2022/Web-Development-and-Design/JS Algortihms and Data Structures/documentation.md

 - audioElement.addEventListener("ended", callBackFunctionReference) = event listener that detects when song ends.
 - an object is created when EventListener is triggered: object -- object.target.value = value of the element
+	-- object.target = element that changed
 	-- object.preventDefault() = prevents default action

 - Regex
 -- regex.test(string) = returns true or false depending on if a match is found or not.
-	-- const y = /string/ => Matches with "string"
+	-- /[^a-zA-Z0-9 ]/g = matches anything that is not an alphanumeric character -- const y = /string/ => Matches with "string"
 	-- const y = /string|string2/ => Matches with "string" or "string2"
 	-- const y = /(string|string2) string3/ => Capture group that matches with "string string3" or "string2 string3"